dougecko/address-book-api/README.md

 and the intersection between contact and book:

 - get all contacts in a book (GET to /books/{bookId}/contacts)
-- get unique contacts from all books (GET to /uniquecontacts)
+- get unique contacts from specified books (POST to /uniquecontacts)

 The following utility endpoints are also available:
 - swagger-ui API spec is served from /api-docs